w3f/polkadot-validator-setup/README.md

 instance of NGINX as a reverse TCP proxy.
 The validators are instructed to:
 * advertise themselves with the public IP of the node and the port where the reverse proxy is listening.
-* bind to the localhost interface, so that they only allow connections from the proxy.
+* bind to the localhost interface, so that they only allow incoming connections from the proxy.

 The setup also configures a firewall in which the default p2p ports are closed for